-3. Orient a cable connector so that the key (the ridge on one side of the connector) aligns with the slot in the transceiver (see Figure 10).
+3. Orient a cable connector so that the key (the ridge on one side of the connector) aligns with the slot in the transceiver (see Figure 10 on page 21).
 Then, insert the cable into the transceiver until the latching mechanism clicks.